 By Joann Puffer Kotcher

-Joann Puffer Kotcher's job is much more than doling coffee or cookies, to Viet Nam soldiers.
-The name Donut Dolly is a remnant from a time when young women passed out donuts to those resting from combat.
+Joann Puffer Kotcher's is much more than doling coffee or cookies, to Viet Nam soldiers.
+The name Donut Dolly is a remnant from WW II when young women passed out donuts to those resting from combat.
 Kotcher's experiences are human, exhausting, dangerous, inspiring, with splashes of romance.

 Kotcher takes us along on her defiant visits to perimeter fox holes and enemy-infested jungles while she serves combat and combat support troops.